GajicMladen/exafy-task-managment-API/Readme.md

 4. **Run the Application Start the application with:**
     ```bash
     mvn spring-boot:run

-5. **Access the Application The application will be accessible at http://localhost:8080/tasks**
+5. **Access the Application The application will be accessible at http://localhost:8080/tasks , and you can see endpoints at http://localhost:8080/swagger-ui.html**

 ## Design Decisions and Trade-offs